 With my brother, I returned to Haiti just three months later for the ground breaking of the Brock House.
 God unleashed an avalanche of blessings and generous donations to complete and furnish the project, as well as provide the necessities for the children.
 Once finished, the Brian’s found orphans who had a medical need and applied to house them and their siblings (they didn’t want to split up any families).

 The Brock House was completed in November 2017.
 Built on Trudy’s Kids land, this fully functioning orphanage holds twelve children at max capacity.
 Next to it sits a church donated by Grace Pointe Church in Lakeland, Florida.
 Also on the prayed-over property, a school was donated by the First Pentecostal Church of Lexington, Tennessee.

-When my family arrived for the opening, the nine orphans were arriving in the truck in front of us.
+When my family arrived for the opening, the nine kids were arriving in the truck in front of us, both cars for the firs time.
 We watched with compassion as they put away their few meager belongings in their new spaces.
 We helped the children make their beds for the first time, knowing most of them never had a clean bed to sleep on.
 Each child was also given a few new outfits, undergarments, toiletries, a new backpack and school supplies, and a few toys, all donated by amazing people.
 For the first time the children could relax, knowing they were finally in a safe environment.
 Their warm smiles were filled with gratitude.